Navigating exams can be difficult, but the University is committed to supporting you as you engage with the process.

 Open-book exam practice

-Ahead of your exam you can use the Open-book Exams practice site.
+You can now get exam-ready with hands-on access to demo exams in Inspera.
+Follow the step-by-step instructions in this Inspera User Guide to log in to Inspera with your SSO and become familiar with Inspera features and functions.
 Although you cannot view the ‘real’ paper ahead of time, you can view a dummy example and follow the steps in this QRG in the practice site to familiarise yourself with the process, exam instructions and make sure you do not have any technical difficulties.

 Counselling workshops and podcasts